gcanti/io-ts/README.md

 }
 ```

-You can apply `partial` to an already defined runtime type via its `props` field
+You can apply `partial` to an already defined codec via its `props` field

 ```ts
 const Person = t.type({